 New York State is one of 34 states currently participating in the National Coastal Zone Management Program authorized by CZMA.
-NYSDOS was designated, pursuant to the Waterfront Revitalization and Coastal Resources Act of 1981, and Chapter 464 of the 1975 Laws of New York State, to Federal, state, and local programs are working together to address the nation's coastal management issues.

-prepare and implement a CMP.
+NYSDOS was designated, pursuant to the Waterfront Revitalization and Coastal Resources Act of 1981, and Chapter 464 of the 1975 Laws of New York State, to prepare and implement a CMP.
 As the State's designated coastal management agency, the NYSDOS is responsible for administering the CMP as well as coordinating activities essential to the program's implementation.
 The CMP provides a means for coordinating all state agencies by describing forty-four coastal policies with which all state agency actions must be consistent.
 Generally, the policies fall under three headings: promotion of beneficial use of coastal resources; prevention of their impairment; and management of major activities substantially affecting numerous resources.
-Actions (i.e., permits, funding approvals, etc) by state agencies in a coastal zone are subject to a Consistency Determination from the NYSDOS.
+Actions (i.e., permits, funding approvals, etc) by state agencies in a coastal area are subject to a Consistency Determination from the NYSDOS.
 No state agency can undertake, issue a permit for, or fund a project affecting New York's coastal area until the NYSDOS issues a Consistency Determination.
 Likewise, a copy of all federal application materials for proposals in a coastal zone must also be submitted to the NYSDOS at the same time they are sent to a federal permitting agency.
 In this process, the applicant certifies to the federal agency and NYSDOS that the proposed project complies and is consistent with the CMP.
 No federal agency can undertake, issue a permit for, or fund a project affecting New York's coastal area until the NYSDOS concurs with this consistency certification.